idb-project/the-idb/doc/software-packages.md

 	 [accountsservice=0.6.40-2ubuntu11.2 acl=2.2.52-3 acpid=1:2.0.26-1ubuntu2 ... zlib1g:amd64=1:1.2.8.dfsg-2ubuntu4]

 The individual items have to be split into package name and version.
-Currently apt and yum based systems are supported.
+Currently only .deb and .rpm based systems are supported.

 ## Frontend